ManoelSilva/super-d-the-game/README.md

 ```

 ## End of the game
-	The game end when Super D reaches nervous system and dominate his main cell.
+	The game end when Super D reaches nervous system and dominate the Main Cell.
 Controlling human body and
 	subsequently human race.

 ## Special considerations and credits